bainjen/CARS/README.md

 Each simulation randomly places three rock obstacles in the field, which the combine must avoid.

-The calulations made to turn the combine and to avoid rocks are simple and do not directly reflect reality.
+The calculations made to turn the combine and to avoid rocks are simple and do not directly reflect reality.

 It assumes that the combine: